 1. Thicken your hair by eating a fatty diet.

 The old saying “You are what you eat” is a salient one.
 Eating healthier can help improve skin, hair, and nails.
 Add foods that are high in protein, biotin (which promotes hair growth), Vitamin C (an antioxidant that prevents hair damage), and Vitamin A (to promote sebum production), and include fatty foods like salmon, avocados, and mackerel as they contain Omega-3 fatty acids and assist in hair growth.
 Try adding the above, as well as Greek yogurt, sweet potatoes, spinach, or any dark green leafy vegetables, nuts, seeds, sweet peppers, meat, beans, shrimp, soybeans, sardines, and berries to any or all of your meals.

-Your scalp is skin and as such, is also vulnerable to skin-related issues.
-Drinking anywhere from 4 to 8 glasses of water a day can help keep your scalp hydrated and not as prone to problems like itchiness, dandruff or dry flakes, and shedding due to breakage.
+Your scalp is skin and, as such, is also vulnerable to skin-related issues.
+Drinking anywhere from 4 to 8 glasses of water a day can help keep your scalp hydrated and not as prone to problems like itchiness, dandruff dry flakes, and shedding due to breakage.
 If left unaddressed, this breakage can lead to an overall thinning of hair density, contributing to hair loss.

 3. Choose the right supplements to thicken your hair.